What is a Mechanical Engineer?

 - Oversee the manufacturing process

-Mechanical engineers use many types of tools, engines, and machines.
-Examples include the following:
+Mechanical engineers use many types of tools, engines, and machines, such as:

-- Power-producing machines such as electric generators, internal combustion engines, and steam and gas turbines
+- Electric generators, internal combustion engines, and steam and gas turbines

 - Power-using machines, such as refrigeration and air-conditioning